benbotto/node-data-mapper/README.md

 This behavior can be disabled on an ```Insert``` query by executing ```query.setUpdateChildKeys(false)```.

 Note that child models are are __not__ inserted.
-There are, however, some utility function to help with inserting recursively.
+There are, however, some utility functions to help with inserting recursively.
 For an example, take a look at ```example/create/recursiveInsert.js```.

 ## Extending